delventhalz/sawtooth-supply-chain/docs/source/family_specification.rst

    >>> get_hash('track_and_trade')[:6]
    '1c1108'

-After its namespace prefix, the next two characters of a T&T object's address are a string based on the object's type:
+After its namespace prefix, the next two characters of a Supply Chain object's address are a string based on the object's type:

 - Agent: ``ae``